 Your skin is your largest organ, covering your entire body and making up 16 percent of your weight.
 There’s nothing else that compares to your skin, and there’s nothing that should be protected more (at all times).
 When you think of skin protection, sunscreen probably comes to mind first because for one, it’s summer and secondly, everyone knows that sunscreen prevents sunburns and long-term damage including skin cancer.

 But what about textiles?
 Can textiles help to prevent skin diseases?
 The short answer: Yes.
 Textiles, specifically clothing, have been proven to prevent skin disease and damage, which can lead to skin diseases.
 In terms of other skin aliments, clothing has shown to be a protective barrier from the spread of disease, i.e. the reason medical professionals wear scrubs and other protective personal gear.
+What you sleep in every night can also have a big impact on your skin health, which is why at Nollapelli we are so obsessed with the science behind creating the perfect fabric blend for sheets that will protect your hair and skin while you sleep.

 As for preventing skin disease, anything that comes in contact with your skin has to treat your skin right.
 It has to agree with your skin, or else it can cause irritation and illness.
 Looking for textiles that work with your skin’s physiology is the best way to protect your skin’s health.